B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

-For targets~$X$ that can be realized as the Higgs branch of a GLSM in some phase, it is useful to start with the brane category of the UV GLSM\@, denoted by $D^b(V,G)$.
-This is a $G$-equivariant\footnote{Our notations leave implicit the action of $G$ on the vector space $V$ in which chiral multiplets take values.} version of $D^b(V)$; for instance for $G=U(1)^r$, objects in this category are equivalent to complexes of Wilson lines (equivariant line bundles) $\cW(q)$ for $q \in \Hom(G,U(1))$.
+For targets~$X$ that can be realized as the Higgs branch in some phase of a GLSM with $W=0$, it is useful to start with the brane category of the (UV) GLSM\@, denoted by $D^b(V,G)$.
+This is a $G$-equivariant\footnote{Our notation leaves implicit the action of $G$ on the vector space $V$ in which chiral multiplets take values.} version of $D^b(V)$; for instance for $G=U(1)^r$, objects in this category are equivalent to complexes of Wilson lines (equivariant line bundles) $\cW(q)$ for $q \in \Hom(G,U(1))$.
 Any vector bundle on $V$ is of course trivial, but $G$ may act nontrivially.
 Then one can flow from the UV GLSM down to the IR\@, or as discussed below~\eqref{FIrenorm} to some intermediate energy scale well-described by the phase of interest.
-Each brane in $D^b(V,G)$ flows to a brane in this phase, which typically has contributions from all branches of the theory.
-In particular it has a Higgs branch part which lies in $D^b(X)$.
-Besides this functor $F_{\text{flow,Higgs}}\colon D^b(V,G)\to D^b(X)$, the restriction and projection from $V$ to $X=(V\setminus\Delta)/G$ provide $F_{\text{geom}}\colon D^b(V,G)\to D^b(X)$.
+Each brane in $D^b(V,G)$ reduces to a brane in this phase, which typically has contributions from all branches of the theory.

+To conveniently reach an arbitrary phase at some intermediate energy scale, we fix the energy scale~$\mu$ and FI parameter at that scale, and consider the gauge-decoupling limit $g\to+\infty$.
+This amounts to an RG flow while simulteneously varying the bare FI parameter to keep the renormalized coupling $t_{\text{ren}}(\mu)$ fixed.
+The image of a GLSM B-brane~$\cB\in D^b(V,G)$ under this limit is denoted by $F_{g\to\infty}(\cB)$.
+In particular its Higgs branch part lies in $D^b(X)$, giving a functor